 Most people get around in their flip-flops or flat sandals.
 If you plan to hike a mountain or trek into the jungle you will need appropriate closed-in shoes.
 If you plan to sprawl out on the beach for 10 days straight, one pair of flip-flops or sandals will do.
 The club/bar scene in Bangkok and Phuket is brutal so you won’t need high heels.
 I usually pack two pairs of sandals and one pair of closed-in shoes.

 If you’re planning to visit temples in Chiang Mai or the Grand Palace in Bangkok, for example, you will need a temple outfit.
 In most places, this just means clothes that cover your needs, cleavage, midriff and shoulders.
-You could go with a long skirt and t-shirt or a long dress and a scarf to cover shoulders.
+You could go with a long skirt and t-shirt or a long dress and a scarf to cover your shoulders.
 However, at the Grand Palace, the rules are far more strict and a scarf won’t cut it – your outfit must cover you.
 Don’t wing it, cos they won’t let you in if you aren’t dressed appropriately.

 Other important things